Application, Admission, and Registration Policies

 Continuing Courses (CO)

-In the absence of an assigned mark of CO, the student may receive a mark of F in that term.
+In the absence of an assigned mark of CO, the student may receive a mark of F in the course.

-A CO will normally not be permitted longer than twelve (12) months.
-In exceptional circumstances, where a CO grade is requested for a second twelve (12) months, at the time the CO grade is submitted, the instructor and department/unit Head must also submit the “Recommendation for Continuing Status of a Course” form stating the reason for the CO and the deadline by which the course must be completed.
+With the exception of “GRAD” courses, a CO will normally not be permitted longer than twelve (12) months.
+In exceptional circumstances, where a CO grade is requested for a second twelve (12) months, at the time the CO grade is submitted, the instructor and Department/Unit Head must also submit the “Recommendation for Continuing Status of a Course” form stating the reason for the CO and the deadline by which the course must be completed.

 Cross-listed courses are defined as courses taught at the same time and in the same location.